bahachammakhi/covid19/README.md

 Project is: stopped ( Problems with company working on Iot-Rings solution )

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Contact

 Created by [@bahachammakhi](https://www.bahachammakhi.tn/) - feel free to contact me!